wangyoucao577/containers/docker/README.md

 After `docker run` with extra parameters `--cap-add=SYS_PTRACE --security-opt seccomp=unconfined` which suggested by [Stackoverflow - warning: Error disabling address space randomization: Operation not permitted](https://stackoverflow.com/questions/35860527/warning-error-disabling-address-space-randomization-operation-not-permitted), `gdb` works well.
 Why the `--cap-add=SYS_PTRACE --security-opt seccomp=unconfined` works?
 The wiki [How to use GDB within Docker Container](https://github.com/tonyOreglia/argument-counter/wiki/How-to-use-GDB-within-Docker-Container) explains it very well.

+### 7. Failed to export image
+We met a lot of `failed to export image` errors when execute `COPY` in `Dockerfile`(`docker build`).
+The error message that we met are:
+- `failed to export image: failed to set parent ...`
+- `failed to export image: failed to create image: failed to get layer ...`

+It seems a bug of `docker` that has not been fixed yet, see more details in https://github.com/moby/moby/issues/33974, https://github.com/moby/moby/issues/37965, https://github.com/moby/moby/issues/36573, https://github.com/moby/moby/issues/36901.
+As [this comment](https://github.com/moby/moby/issues/37965#issue-366585696) mentioned, [Build images with BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/)(i.e., `DOCKER_BUILDKIT=1`) could be a workaround.
+However, I met another issue that `docker build` shows succeed but `docker push` fails due to can not find image after enable the `BuildKit`.
+[comment](https://github.com/moby/moby/issues/37965#issuecomment-426853382) shows another workaround that insert `RUN true` between `COPY`s, but it requires modification on `Dockerfile` which is not a good idea most of time.
+Final workaround to me:
+- Enable `BuildKit`
+- retry `docker build + docker push` if any error occurs

 ## References
 - [Get Docker CE for CentOS](https://docs.docker.com/install/linux/docker-ce/centos/)